MobilePayDev/MobilePay-TransactionReporting-API/docs/api/overview.md

 In general the following error codes are possible.
 Error messages from the API are always in English, and are intended for developers, rather than to be shown to end users.

  * 400 for input validation errors.
 These will normally give detailed information including the specific parameters which were incorrect and examples of valid values where applicable.
-It is also returned if the query would return too many results.
+It is also returned if the query would yield too many results.
  * 401 is returned when required authentication headers are missing from the request.
  * 403 is returned for two cases: either user is not authorized to access specified resource or user is disabled.
  * 404 is used in the case of trying to query non existing resource.